simonastrecanska/bachelor_thesis/swift_testing/QUICKSTART.md

 ### 5. Verify Configuration

 The default configuration in `config/config.yaml` is already set up to work with the Docker database.
 However, you should check it to make sure paths are correct for your environment.
+You can copy config.yaml.example file and put there your confuguration for database and save it as config.yaml
+Please also add your database password to this line:
+      POSTGRES_PASSWORD: "YOUR_PASSWORD"
+in docker-compose.yml

 ### 6. Initialize the Database